Getting started with Codacy¶

 4. Add repositories¶

-And as a final step, add the repositories that you wish to analyze.
+As a final step, add the repositories that you wish to analyze.
 Codacy will start the first analysis and set up everything required to ensure your next commits on those repositories are analyzed.

 You're all set! 🎉¶